When replacing windows or doors, people can often overlook the various types of glass used in product construction.

 It is a matter of weighing up all the options and balancing the benefits and the costs.
 Here we explain the various types of glass to help you make the right decision.

 Tinted glass is made by adding coloured pigments during the manufacturing process.
-It can be used for design or aesthetic reasons but, as more colour is added, it reduces light.
+It can be used for design or aesthetic reasons, but as more colour is added, it reduces light.
 Standard colours for tinted glass are grey, blue and bronze and may be used on roof skylights, vehicles or screen panels.
 Intense tints or thick glass not only cut the amount of light transmitted but also increase the heat absorption, so tinted glass panels can become very hot and may need to be toughed if panes are not to get overstressed and break.

 One of the main disadvantages of sheet glass is its brittleness.
 Glass is hard but easily fractured and splits into many sharp fragments when broken.
 Laminated glass was developed to counteract this and offer a more robust material with all the properties of standard glass, but it is much harder to break.
 Laminated glass, sometimes called 'safety glass', offers greater durability, reduces noise, and gives higher thermal protection.
 Laminated glass also has the benefit of not breaking up into tiny shards.
 It is made by fusing two panes of glass bonded around an inner layer of a polyvinyl compound.
 It is often used for shop windows and secure buildings as it stays intact even when broken.